-REACH over and grab it with both hands (or typically with your right hand and left thumb), and PULL: YANK IT HARD.
+REACH over and grab it with both hands (typically with your right hand and left thumb), and PULL!
 This is no time to be gentle!

-Actually pulling, which uses the muscles of your forearms, is not as effective as pushing, which takes advantage of your upper arm strength.
-If it doesn't come free on the first pull, check to make it is the handle in your hand, not some other piece of hardware.
+If the ripcord doesn't come free on the first pull, check to make sure it is the handle in your hand, not some other piece of hardware.
 Back the handle up to the housing to create slack in the cable, then punch it out again.
 The entire cable assembly should come completely out of the housing.

 To reduce the pull force, push the handle in the direction that the protective ripcord housing points - rather than straight out from your chest.
-The ripcord housing on the Para-Cushion 305 Back comes over your shoulder, so push the handle down toward your feet.
+The ripcord housing on the Para-Cushion Back model 303 comes over your shoulder, so push the handle down toward your feet.
 By having both hands together on the handle, you also reduce the chance of the canopy or lines entangling with an extended limb.
 Keep your feet together for the same reason.
 Body position is secondary to pulling.